kensanata/just-halberds/Knives.md

 **Secret Society**: There are secret societies for all walks of life.
 Crime rings look for gangsters and thugs, guilds look for engineers and tradespeople, covens look for wizards and witches.
-This were new talents are gained.
+This is were new talents are gained.
 Prove your worth and join them.

-**Companion**: A young apprentice looking to learn from you.
+**Companion**: A young apprentice is looking to learn from you.
 Roll 2d6 each for Strength, Dexterity, Endurance and Intelligence; both Education and Status are 2.
 They gain talents, just like you.
 If they surpass you in your best talent, they leave.